Boundedness questions for Calabi-Yau threefolds: Components of the positive index cone

 The \Kahler cone $\calK$ of $X$ will be contained in one of these connected cones $P^\circ$.
 However for any surface $E$ on $X$, we also have $D^2 \cdot E >0$ for all $D \in \calK$.
-In the next section, we shall take $E$ to be the class of a rigid non-movable surface; here we prove a general result.
+In what follows below and in subsequent sections, we shall take $E_1 , \ldots E_r$ to be the classes of a rigid non-movable surfaces; here we prove a more general result.